Laura Fuentes

 Best Fish for Baja Battered Tacos

-What to Serve with Battered Fish Tacos
+How to Make Battered Fish Tacos

-Battered Fish Tacos with Baja Slaw
+Battered Fish Tacos (Baja Style)

-• Prep Time: 15 minutes
+Prep Time: 15 minutes mins

-• Cook Time: 10 minutes
+Cook Time: 10 minutes mins

-• Total Time: 25 minutes
+Total Time: 25 minutes mins

 Ingredients

-• 24 round crackers (such as Ritz), finely crushed
+• 24 round crackers, such as Ritz, finely crushed

 • ½ cup panko breadcrumbs